quii/learn-go-with-tests/mocking.md

 If we run the tests and the program manually, we can see that all the behavior remains the same.

 Since we are using the `ConfigurableSleeper`, it is now safe to delete the `DefaultSleeper` implementation.
 Wrapping up our program and having a more general Sleeper with arbitrary long countdowns.
-Adding parameters in such a fashion is called generalization as it makes entities more general and is often followed by encapsulation, where functionality is encapsulated in a function or other entitity.
+Adding parameters in such a fashion is called generalization as it makes entities more general and is often followed by encapsulation, where functionality is encapsulated in a function or other entity.

 ## But isn't mocking evil?